Skip to content

 Short answers, pulled from the story.

-When did Thomas Lucy die and what family scandal occurred near the end of his life?
+When did Thomas Lucy die and how did his family line continue?

-He died amidst this controversy on the 7th of July 1600 after one of his granddaughters eloped with one of the family servants.
-His son inherited the estate after his death while a grandson named Thomas also served as MP for Warwickshire.
+Thomas Lucy died on the 7th of July 1600, in the midst of a local scandal involving a granddaughter who had eloped with a family servant.
+His son inherited the estate, and his grandson Thomas also served as MP for Warwickshire.